ai

 Assistant 0

 You have successfully built an AI personal assistant that can search the web, search your emails, and draft emails.
-In the next chapter, we will add more tools like User Info, Google Calendar, Google Drive, and Slack to the assistant.
+In the next chapter, we will switch to a more production-ready architecture and add more tools like User Info, Google Calendar, Google Drive, and Slack to the assistant.

-This tutorial is part of a series of posts on tool-calling Agents with Auth for GenAI, we learned how to add tools to an AI agent and how to secure them using Auth0.
+This tutorial is part of a series on tool-calling agents with Auth0 for AI Agents.
+We learned how to add tools to an AI agent and how to secure them using Auth0 Token Vault.

-Before you go, we have some great news to share: we are working on more content and sample apps in collaboration with amazing GenAI frameworks like LlamaIndex, LangChain, CrewAI, Vercel AI, and GenKit.
-Auth for GenAI is our new product to help you protect your user's information in GenAI-powered applications.
-Make sure to join the Auth0 Lab Discord server to hear more and ask questions.
+Before you go, we're working on more content and sample apps in collaboration with amazing GenAI frameworks like LlamaIndex, LangChain, CrewAI, Vercel AI, and GenKit.